junxit/us-congress-bills-113/bill.md

 ---
 legis-num: H.R.
 3329
-congress: 113th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Thirteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 3329

-That the bill from the House of Representatives (H.R.
-3329) entitled “An Act to enhance the ability of community financial institutions to foster economic growth and serve their communities, boost small businesses, increase individual savings, and for other purposes.”, do pass with the following
+> To enhance the ability of community financial institutions to foster economic growth and serve their communities, boost small businesses, increase individual savings, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Changes required to small bank holding company policy statement on assessment of financial and managerial factors

-- **(a)** *In general* Before the end of the 6-month period beginning on the date of the enactment of this Act, the Board of Governors of the Federal Reserve System (hereafter in this Act referred to as the “Board”) shall publish in the Federal Register proposed revisions to the Small Bank Holding Company Policy Statement on Assessment of Financial and Managerial Factors (12 C.F.R. part 225 appendix C) that provide that the policy shall apply to bank holding companies and savings and loan holding companies which have pro forma consolidated assets of less than $1,000,000,000 and that—
+- **(a)** *In general* Before the end of the 6-month period beginning on the date of the enactment of this Act, the Board of Governors of the Federal Reserve System (hereafter in this Act referred to as the “Board”) shall publish in the Federal Register proposed revisions to the Small Bank Holding Company Policy Statement on Assessment of Financial and Managerial Factors (12 CFR part 225 appendix C) that provide that the policy shall apply to bank holding companies and savings and loan holding companies which have pro forma consolidated assets of less than $1,000,000,000 and that—
   - **(1)** are not engaged in significant nonbanking activities either directly or through a nonbank subsidiary;
   - **(2)** do not conduct significant off-balance sheet activities (including securitization and asset management or administration) either directly or through a nonbank subsidiary; and
   - **(3)** do not have a material amount of debt or equity securities outstanding (other than trust preferred securities) that are registered with the Securities and Exchange Commission.